freeradical13/freeradical13.github.io/index.md

 [Sex Hormones][] contribute to growth, development, reproductive cycles, and sexual behavior.

 Gonads in males are called the [Testes][].
 Testes create gametes called Sperm in coiled tubes called [Seminiferous Tubules][].
 Testes drop into sacs outside the main part of the body called Scrotums.
 A testis within a scrotum is a Testicle.
-Sperm pass through the Seminiferous Tubules into a collecteding duct called the [Epididymis][].
+Sperm pass through the Seminiferous Tubules into a collecting duct called the [Epididymis][].
 During ejaculation, sperm are expelled from the Epididymis through a muscular tube called the Vas Deferens which opens into the Urethra and exit through the Penis.
 Sperm are ejected in a fluid called Semen which is created by Seminal Vesicles, the Prostate Gland, and the Bulbourethral Glands.
 The tip of the penis is called the Glans (or head) and is surrounded by a layer of skin called the Prepuce (or foreskin).
 Sperm have a head called the [Acrosome][] which has enzymes that help sperm penetrate an egg.

 Testes produce [Androgen Hormones][] such as [Testosterone][] which affect male development.
 Females also produce androgens in a much smaller amount.